BiCroLab/iFISH-probe-design/web_interface.md

 # How to use the FISH-ProDe Web interface

-Start the web interface using the `web.py` script.
-Customized URL and port can be provided with the `--url` and `--port` flags, respectively.
+Start the web interface using the `fprode_serve` command.
+Custom URL and port can be provided with the `--url` and `--port` flags, respectively.
+By default the **static** folder (which will contain databases and query results) is located in the current folder.
+You can set a custom folder using the `--static` option.

-Once the script is running, visit the specified URL (defaults to `0.0.0.0:8080`) and select the **probe design** option.
+Once the script is running, visit the specified URL (defaults to `0.0.0.0:8080`).
+If you are not re-directed automatically, select the **probe design** option.

 The available options in the main panel are: